 An adventure about accomplishing something that seems impossible.
-More than 500 kilometres through icy deserts and mountains that are incredibly beautiful, but where you can also lose yourself.
+580 kilometres through icy deserts and mountains that are incredibly beautiful, but where you can also lose yourself.
 It will be another extremely exhausting venture for Hardy.
 Is it possible to escape this unbelievably wild region...?

 As with everything in my life, my children are also involved in my projects.
 They rewrote my baking list the way they would like to travel.
 I'm not sure, but I think a few parts are missing now that I need for my trip.

-#3 “THE INVISIBLE DANGER" - Of course I watch the developments in the region, be it a marmot plague or now the Corona Virus.
+#3 “THE INVISIBLE DANGER" - Of course I watch the developments in the region, be it a marmot plague or rabies.

-My problem is that I will have been traveling for a long time when the virus can break out in the middle of no man’s land with no access to fast medical support.
+My problem is that I will have been traveling for a long time when the rabies can break out in the middle of no man’s land with no access to fast medical support.

 #2 TRAINING - Mental strength and endurance are the most important points to be fit to go further.